cwhuang29/article-sharing-website/README.md

 # article-sharing-website
 An article sharing website developed by Go.

-Here is a live demo: [inews](https://www.inewsforpharm.com/) (hosting on AWS EC2 with Load Balancer, Route 53, SES, Certificate Manager.)
+~~Here is a live demo: [inews](https://www.inewsforpharm.com/) (hosting on AWS EC2 with Load Balancer, Route 53, SES, Certificate Manager.)~~
+The website has been closed due to the cost of maintenance being too high.
+See the **Demo** section at the end of the README.

 ## Overview
-This project does not rely on any frontend framework, so it is a good entry point for backend engineers who want to build a whole website.
-With basic knowledge of JavaScript, You can start developing!

 I choose [gin](https://github.com/gin-gonic/gin) as the backend web framework for its simplicity and high performance (it is also the most popular framework in Go, see [Top Go Web Frameworks](https://github.com/mingrammer/go-web-framework-stars)).

 For database ORM, I choose [gorm](https://github.com/go-gorm/gorm).
 It is a full-featured ORM with great community support and [easy to follow documentation](https://gorm.io/docs/).